 The City maintains a pool of cash and investments in which each fund participates on a dollar equivalent and daily transaction basis.
 Interest is distributed monthly based on the funds' average monthly balances.
 A "zero balance account" mechanism provides for daily sweeps of deposits made to City checking accounts, resulting in an instantaneous transfer to the investment account.
-Thus, the majority of funds in the City's general account are invested at all times.
+Thus, most funds in the City's general account are always invested.
 Exceptions to this are funds in the Library System's checking account, the School Student Activity Fund account, and some bank accounts administered by the Human Services Department.
 The City's pooled portfolio also excludes pension plans.